 I’m working as a youth counsellor and I love my job.
 I love helping.
 I love it when people do great.
 But when they fail it kills me.
 I want to keep the parts of my job I like.
 But I can’t sleep for weeks any time one of them ends back up addicted or committing crimes.
 This is killing me.
 Do you get burned out working with your clients?
 And if you don’t how come you don’t?

 If you’re a counsellor and you’re willing to ask your question then I know that we don’t have to worry about you lacking humility, and that’s important.
-We cannot learn something unless we begin with not-knowing.
+We cannot learn something unless we begin with being okay with not-knowing.

 I’d like to start by thanking you for the compassion, sincerity and dedication you appear to put into your work.
 These are professions that attract caring people but it’s always nice to see people getting their oar dipped into the public pond.
 There are many souls starved of love and we need all the angels we can find.
 Also, with you being a caring person I can appreciate why you would find it painful when your clients are suffering.
 The world is fortunate to have you working within it.